How to write Outlook COM add-in / plugin in VB.NET, C#, C++.

 Adding Outlook property page

-Click the Add button to add a descendant of the ADXOlPropertyPage class that implements the IPropertyPage COM interface to your project.
-You can customize the page as an ordinary form: add the controls and handle their events.
+Click the Add button to add a descendant of the ADXOlPropertyPage class to your project.
+You can customize that page as an ordinary form: add controls and handle their events.

-To add a property page to the Properties dialog box of an Outlook folder(s), you do the following:
+To add a property page to the <folder name> Properties dialog box of an Outlook folder(s), you do the following:

 • Click the Add button